nrser/splat-logger/docs/content/features/named-handlers.md

 use case at some point.

-The following example creates a "basic" handler that is like the ones `logging.basicConfig` sets up but handles the "splat" of data when it's present.
+The following example creates a "basic" handler that is like the ones {@pylink logging.basicConfig} sets up but handles the "splat" of data when it's present.

 First, some imports we'll need.